Merkel, in bind on migrants, ready to back faster Turkish EU bid

 Visa-free travel for Turks should be brought forward to July 2016 instead of the current planned 2017 in exchange for Turkey signing up to the readmission agreement, he said.
 He also said Turkey should have a seat at EU summits.

 "Germany is ready to offer support," Merkel said.
-"If we take the question of visa liberalization, we can talk in the German-Turkish working group ... about specific possibilities to push through visa facilitation."
+"If we take the question of visa liberalisation, we can talk in the German-Turkish working group ... about specific possibilities to push through visa facilitation."

 MUTUAL BENEFITS

 Just two months ago, Merkel was practically able to dictate terms to Greece over an aid plan to tackle its debt crisis.
-Over neighboring Turkey she has far less leverage.
+Over neighbouring Turkey she has far less leverage.

 President Tayyip Erdogan, whom Merkel also met, said he had asked her - as well as France, Britain and Spain - for support on accelerating Turkey's EU membership bid.

-Erdogan discussed with Merkel the opening of five so-called chapters of the accession process, concerning harmonizing rules on energy, economic policy, fundamental rights, justice and security policy.
+Erdogan discussed with Merkel the opening of five so-called chapters of the accession process, concerning harmonising rules on energy, economic policy, fundamental rights, justice and security policy.

 Merkel said Germany was ready to open the chapter on economic and monetary policy this year, and make preparations for opening the chapters on rights and justice.